top of page

 Sahil Nijhawan

-I am an interdisciplinary conservation anthropologist and I have worked in Latin America, Southern Africa and India.
-My work integrates ecological methods and newer technologies with traditional ethnographic approaches to understand wild animals, people, and the relations between the two.
-For the past 9 years, I have worked with and alongside the Idu Mishmi people of Arunachal Pradesh - a journey that began with my doctoral research in 2012, which studied socio-cultural, ecological and political relations between the Idu and tigers.
-I have continued to work with the Idu people on a range of locally-led initiatives towards ethical, rights-based bio-cultural conservation and research.
+I am an interdisciplinary conservation anthropologist.
+I have worked on a range of conservation-related issues across Latin America, Southern Africa and India.
+My work integrates ecological methods with traditional ethnographic approaches and an emic lens to understand wild animals, people, and the relations between the two.
+For the past decade, I have lived and worked with and alongside the Idu Mishmi people of Arunachal Pradesh - a journey that began with my doctoral research, which studied socio-cultural, ecological and political relations between the Idu and tigers.
+I am currently a part of local teams in Dibang Valley and Nagaland working on a range of locally-led initiatives towards ethical, rights-based, bio-cultural research and conservation.
+I also run a doctoral program that combines interdisciplinary, inter-epistemological, and Indigenous approaches to understand changing human-nonhuman relations in Arunachal Pradesh.

 bottom of page